A Tranquil Showcase: Access Arts presents 'Relaxed Frame of Mind' Exhibition

 St Andrew’s War Memorial Hospital

-Access Arts will host its fifth visual arts exhibition within the walls of St Andrew’s War Memorial Hospital from Thursday, 27 July – Friday, 6 October.
+Access Arts hosted its fifth visual arts exhibition within the walls of St Andrew’s War Memorial Hospital from July to October!
 This year’s visual arts display is titled Self-Portrait and offers a glimpse into the rich and unique life experiences of twenty-one visual artists from Access Arts.

 Through painting, drawing, mixed media, photography, and digital art, each artist shares what brings meaning to their lives and how they view their own character, personality and identity.